The Merri Creek Environment Fund is always open for donations

 Merri Creek stretches from the Great Dividing Range to the Yarra River.
 It flows from foothill forests, through farmland, rocky gorges, rare native grasslands, between quarries and factories and houses in the northern suburbs of Melbourne.

-After 170 years of degradation the restoration work of the last 30 years has made a huge difference, but there's a lot of work still to do.
+After 170 years of degradation, the restoration work of the last 30 plus years has made a huge difference, but there's a lot of work still to do.

-The return of the Sacred Kingfisher is celebrated by a festival, but many other birds as well as animals are returning to Merri Creek thanks to the revegetation and remnant vegetation protection works which have been carried out.
+Birds and animals are returning to Merri Creek thanks to the revegetation and remnant vegetation protection works which have been carried out.
+For them to thrive, protection and ongoing management of habitat is critical.

 Improving the water quality of the Creek remains a challenge requiring revegetation of the Creek banks in rural areas, restoration of wetlands or creation of new ones, and better management of the urban catchments.

 Completing the habitat corridor linking the foothill forests to the grasslands in the middle catchments and through the suburbs to the Yarra is a huge task.

 Rare species in the catchments: There are seven nationally rare or endangered species, and hundreds of species which are rare in the state or in the Merri Creek catchment.
 These species need particular attention to ensure that their populations in the Merri Creek catchment flourish.
 This can involve careful weed control to remove their competition, burning, or collection of seed and re-planting.